JuliaGNSS/PositionVelocityTime.jl/README.md

 Calculates position and time by using GNSS data

 ## Features
-* User Position calculation
+* Estimation of user position and time
-* Satellite Position calculation
+* Calculates satellite position
 * Precision estimation (GDOP)

 ## Preparing